petoulemonde/livre_coding/docs/Dynamic GitHub Pages - Panel (pyodide-worker) - article.md

----
-Start_date:
-End_date: 2024-10-04
-tags:
-  - projet/format/article
-  - projet/etat/done
-  - projet/plateforme/medium
-Status: idea
----
+# Dynamic GitHb Pages with Panel
-How do you create interactive and client-side GitHub Pages ?
-The first stone in an ambitious edifice
+*How do you create interactive and client-side GitHub Pages ?
+The first stone in an ambitious edifice*

-Index:
-1. Introduction
-2. Method
-3. Results
-4. Discussion
+date: 04/10/2024

-# 1. Introduction
+## Introduction

 For several years now, I’ve been dreaming of having a nice portfolio to showcase my projects as a budding data scientist.
 After almost 1 year of reflection, trials, failures and a few successes, I created my first portfolio on GitHub Pages.
 Happy with this personal achievement, I wrote an article about it to share the fruit of my research with the community, available [here](https://towardsdatascience.com/full-guide-to-build-a-professionnal-portfolio-with-python-markdown-git-and-github-page-for-66d12f7859f0).